SpiritAxolotl/woah-its-rex/README.md

 - [x] Make spawn messages work again
 - [x] Make spawn logs generate in the correct order again
 - [x] Fix white hearts not having logs? (on pick 6?)
-- [ ] Fix XY coords on "location" being NaN sometimes?
+- [x] Fix XY coords on "location" being NaN sometimes?
 - [ ] Make the audio work properly (completely untested)
+- [x] Fix inventory variant being set to 0 sometimes

 ## New features
 - [x] Softcode things that will be harder to scale